 Conn.
-Father Leaves Sentimental Note in His Phone For Wife, Kids Before Dying of COVID-19
+Father Leaves Sentimental Note in His Phone for Wife, Kids Before Dying of COVID-19

 "Katie you are the most beautiful, caring, nurturing person I’ve ever met...You are truly one of a kind...
 Make sure you live life with happiness and that same passion that made me fall in love with you.
 Seeing you be the best mom to the kids is the greatest thing I’ve ever experienced," the letter continues.

-"I was able to sit with Jonathan in the ICU after it happened and just sat, cried and told him how much the kids and I loved him," Katie said in a Facebook post.
+"I was able to sit with Jonathan in the ICU after [he died] and just sat, cried and told him how much the kids and I loved him," Katie said in a Facebook post.

-A week before Jonathan started experiencing symptoms, their family had completely isolated.
-This is because their son Braedyn was very high risk for the virus, Katie said on Facebook.
+A week before Jonathan started experiencing symptoms, their family had completely isolated to protect their at-risk son Braedyn, Katie said on Facebook.

 "We took the proper precautions, proper hand washing, social distancing, etc. But it still infected my family," Katie said.